Rasbora | Rasbora heteromorpha

 Cyprinds / Rasboras / Rasbora

-Physical description: An elongated species with a long caudal penuncle.
+Physical description: An elongated species with a long caudal peduncle.
 The body coloration is pinkish silver with a violet iridescence.
 The belly is more white in color and the fins have a pink to red tinge.
 On the rear half of the body is a characteristic, black wedge-shape.
-The area on the caudal penuncle is redder than the rest of the fish.
+The area on the caudal peduncle is redder than the rest of the fish.
 The outer rays of the caudal fin are red.

 Size/Length: To 1.75" (4.5 cm)

 Similar species: Espes Rasbora ( Rasbora espei ), Hengel's or Slender Rasbora ( Rasbora hengeli )